-Should Hardship Loans be Given to Tenants to Help Landlords?
+Should Hardship Loans be Given to Tenants?

 Here at Property Loop we are aware that some landlord organisations are urging the UK government to give interest-free hardship loans to tenants who have fallen behind with their rent as a result of Covid-19.